dyiar/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is a framework that makes it easier to create web applications and services.
+Because it is simple and unopinionated, we need to make more decisions when creating applications.

 - [ ] Describe Middleware?

+    Middleware are functions that have access to the request and respons objects, and the next function.
+They can execute code, make changes to the req/res objects, and call the next middleware in the stack.

 - [ ] Describe a Resource?

+    The information that we are helping the client get connected to(?)

 - [ ] What can the API return to help clients know if a request was successful?

+    A response which can include a status of (200) and the information that the client was looking for.

 - [ ] How can we partition our application into sub-applications?

+    We can use Routes to keep the server only doing server things.
+This helps keep files clean and organized.

 ## Project Setup